genotrance/px/README.md

     Control Panel > User Accounts > Credential Manager > Windows Credentials

+Or run command line

+    rundll32.exe keymgr.dll, KRShowKeyMgr

-Px looks for a generic credential with Px as the network address.
+Px looks for a 'generic credential' type with 'Px' as the network address name.
 More information on keyring backends can be found [here](https://pypi.org/project/keyring).

 There are a few other settings to tweak in the INI file but most are obvious.
 All settings can be specified on the command line for convenience.
 The INI file